 1. Little India

 The clientele are mostly Indian, of course, and it was really fun to look at everything and interesting to see what appeals to their culture.
 We found bargains on everything: clothes, perfume, souvenirs, electronics, makeup, confectionery, groceries, … even kiosks for travel and other services.
-The tables lining the sidewalks showed that Mustafa had found the smartest way to keep their customers shopping: food.
+The busy tables lining the sidewalks proved that Mustafa had found the smartest way to keep their customers shopping: food.

 2. Singapore bus tour

 Singapore's subway, bus and taxi systems are top-notch—clean, prompt and safe.
 However, to see the most popular Singapore attractions in the least time, we opted to begin our day with a bus tour.
 (We took one like this.)
 The two hour-long routes offer a good overview of the city and all three ethnic neighborhoods, and the accompanying narration explains everything in context.
 Perfect for a first-time visit to Singapore.

 Tip: Wear a hat, sunglasses and sunscreen, and get a seat on the top deck of the bus.
 It provides the best vantage point for photos.
 When the sun becomes too intense you can head below for air conditioning and shade, as well as shelter from the occasional tropical rainstorm.

 The bus tour turned out to be an even smarter choice when we learned that our bus tour also included a 40-minute cruise on the Singapore River.
 Obviously, the tour bus can't drive along the waterfront, so it was time very well spent.
 The new vantage point resulted in some unique photos that many people don't get.